ElinaFF/PICO/splits.md

 The splitting process we are implementing here is the production of multiple train-test dataset division completely independent of each other.
 {: #explainationOfSplits}

-The train-test repartition of 20% of samples in test set and 80% in train set is quite common for metabolomic datasets.
+The train-test repartition of 20% of samples in test set and 80% in train set is quite common for omics datasets.
 Often machine learning experiments will use a ratio closer to 30%-70%, but it always depends on the number of samples needed to train the model.

 For the number of splits, a more complete run will be startt at 20 to 25 splits.
 Using 5 splits can be interesting when doing small tests of the parameters because it will be faster.
 However, it will not cover all the samples in a testing setting.
 The computing to display the graph is triggered the first time by uploading the data file, it takes by default the value of 25 splits.